 Immediately after taking heroin, you’ll experience a surge of euphoria and happiness.
 Over the following few hours, the world will feel like it’s slowing down.
 Your thought processes slow down, and you’re likely to walk slowly.
 Many users describe the state as dream-like.

 Heroin is an opioid and it works by activating the opioid receptors in your brain.
 Your body produces chemicals called neurotransmitters capable of binding to these receptors.
 The way this occurs controls the way you feel pain and well-being.

 If the mu-opioid receptors – MORs – in the brain are activated, dopamine is released.
 Heroin activates these receptors to varying degrees depending on how much is used, the purity, and the method of delivery.

 Now, what can you expect from using heroin?

 Heroin: Short-Term and Long-Term Effects

-As an opioid, heroin affects the brain and the central nervous system.
+As an opioid, and the central nervous system.